AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 A test programme for the Byte Sieve.c benchmark is included and runs on a 20MHz TMS99105A in 18 seconds.

-A sample test programme which calculates the double integral for the following function,
+A sample test programme that demonstrates how to calculate a Double Integral using Simpson's Rule is shown below.
+The following is the function to be calculated:

 ```
 	zd = cos(pi * cos(x) / 2.0) * cos(pi * (1.0 - sin(x) * cos(y)) / 4.0);
 	zd = pow(zd, 2.0)/sin(x);
 ```

-using Simpson's Rule, is shown below.
 This is a very good test of the Floating Point library.

 ```
 /*